rogerbinns/apsw/doc/textsearch.rst

       including all spaces and punctuation.
   * - :func:`UnicodeWordsTokenizer`
     - Use Unicode algorithm for determining word segments.
+  * - :func:`SimplifyTokenizer`
+    - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks
   * - :func:`RegexTokenizer`
     - Use :mod:`regular expressions <re>` to generate tokens
   * - :func:`RegexPreTokenizer`